 The Napa County Historical Society also will host tours of downtown landmarks Saturday and Sunday in connection with the festival, with both tours beginning at 4 p.m.
 Admission is $20, or $15 for society members, and tickets are available at brownpapertickets.com at http://bit.ly/38Bl6xi

-Howard Yune covers the city of Napa and the town of Yountville.
+Howard Yune covers public safety for the Napa Valley Register.
 He has been a reporter and photographer for the Register since 2011, and previously wrote for the Marysville Appeal-Democrat, Anaheim Bulletin and Coos Bay (Oregon) World.

 The Napa Center for Thought & Culture (NCTC) hosts a screening of the documentary “Fiddler: Miracle of Miracles” at CIA at Copia on Sunday, Feb.
 9.

 1 of 4